mrmhnawaz/Teensy-Kalman-Filter-IMU/README.md

 Open the serial monitor in the Arduino IDE to view the filtered angle data in real-time.

 Repository Structure
-src: Contains the Arduino sketch (Teensy_Kalman_Filter_IMU.ino) implementing the Kalman filter on the Teensy platform.
+src: Contains the Arduino sketch (Teensy_Kalman_MadgwickFilter_IMU.ino) implementing the Kalman filter on the Teensy platform.
 docs: Documentation files including wiring diagrams, setup instructions, and additional resources.

 Usage